sirupsen/napkin-math/README.md

 | Network EU West <-> Singapore       | 160 ms      | 25 MiB/s   | 40 ms  | 40s    |

 [i]: https://www.cloudping.co/grid#

+**†:** "Fast serialization/deserialization" is typically a simple wire-protocol that just dumps bytes, or a very efficient environment.
+Typically standard serialization such as e.g. JSON will be of the slower kind.
+We include both here as serialization/deserialization is a very, very broad topic with extremely different performance characteristics depending on data and implementation.

 You can run this with `RUSTFLAGS='-C target-cpu=native' cargo run --release -- -h`.
 You won't get the right numbers when you're compiling in debug mode.
 You